Bentalha massacre: Massacre

 On the night of 22 September at 11:30 p.m., explosions occurred in the Hai el-Djilali neighborhood in the southwest of Bentalha.
 Attackers infiltrated the area from the orange groves to the southeast of the neighborhood.
 They systematically went from house to house, resulting in the deaths of numerous residents.
 Eyewitness accounts reported that the attackers were armed with various weapons and engaged in violent acts.
 The event led to widespread devastation and loss of life.

 According to Amnesty International, survivors reported that during the massacre, armed forces units with armored vehicles were stationed outside the village, preventing some individuals from escaping.
 Yacine, a survivor, stated that army vehicles appeared near the scene at midnight but did not intervene.
 Nesroullah Yous mentions that the army stopped locals from neighboring areas from coming to their aid.
 The assailants continued their conflict through Hai el-Djilali until approximately 5 a.m., when they departed without facing any opposition.

 A photograph known as "The Bentalha Madonna," captured by Hocine Zaourar, gained widespread circulation and won the World Press Photo award in 1997.
 The image depicts a grieving Algerian woman waiting outside Zmirli Hospital and has become an iconic representation of the Bentalha massacre, similar to The Falling Soldier photograph from the Spanish Civil War.

+Hocine Zaourar's award-winning photograph, known as "The Bentalha Madonna", became an iconic symbol of the massacre.